 Alcoholism is one of the most well-known diseases caused by chronic alcohol consumption.
 It’s unique because it makes the body crave a substance that makes the disease worse.
-Alcoholism is a disease that also leads to other diseases.
+Alcohol addiction is a disease that also leads to other diseases.
 A person does not have to be an alcoholic to experience diseases related to alcohol abuse, but alcoholism drastically increases a person’s risk for alcohol-related illnesses.

 Unlike many alcohol-related health problems, such as alcohol poisoning, impaired judgement or blacking out, a person doesn’t have to drink a lot in one sitting to develop liver diseases.
 Alcoholic liver diseases can occur after chronic, moderate drinking, according to the U.S. National Library of Medicine.

 Genetics play a large role in the development of liver disease.
 Some heavy drinkers never experience liver problems, but increased alcohol consumption raises the risk of liver disease.
 Mixing it with medications, such as mixing DayQuil and alcohol, can increase the risk of liver problems.
 Women may be more susceptible to alcohol-related liver problems than men, but the disease is common in both men and women.

 Symptoms may appear suddenly or gradually depending on the health of the liver.
 They tend to worsen after an episode of heavy drinking.
 Liver disease usually begins with fatty liver disease.
 After prolonged drinking, alcoholic hepatitis can occur.
 Liver cirrhosis is the final stage of alcoholic liver disease.

 Fatty liver disease refers to the buildup of fat on the liver.
 It can occur after a short period of heavy drinking, such as a few days or a weekend of consistent alcohol consumption.
 It’s difficult to diagnose because it usually doesn’t produce noticeable symptoms.
 Fatty liver can be cured if a person stops drinking alcohol for multiple days or weeks.